Careers Lead: Mrs P Hunter

-The CEIAG programme at KSHS is striving to meet these proposals through designated Career lessons as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.
+The CEIAG programme at KSHS is striving to meet these proposals through designated Career lessons and tutor times as part of the Personal, Social, Health and Economic Education (PSHEE) programme throughout the school from Year 7.

 A variety of lessons and events form part of the Careers Education Programme across all key stages, encouraging students to consider a wide variety of career opportunities.
 CEIAG encourages self- awareness as students examine their strengths, preferences, qualities, skills and potential.
 This will help students to develop a positive view of themselves, raise their aspirations and take responsibility for their own Career Pathway.

 There are excellent Careers Resources situated in the main library; access to a number of carefully selected on-line licensed sites for subject choices, help with CV building, Occupational information, UCAS information, University and College prospectuses and a Careers Lead on-site for Information and Advice.

 Annual Careers events include a Careers & University Fair providing information and advice on university and college courses, apprenticeships and careers such as the Armed Forces.

 Year 10 students attend a ‘World of Work’ event.
 This provides an opportunity for students to have multiple meaningful encounters with employers to learn more about their work, skills and qualifications required and routes into that particular career.

 Work Experience placements are facilitated during year 12; a dedicated week off timetable is allocated for this purpose during the summer term and it is expected that all students should take part.

 On-going work placements throughout Key Stage 5 can also be arranged around individual timetables where possible including during enrichment time.

 All students are entitled to a 1-1 Careers interview at any time; these are arranged through the Careers Lead who can offer Information and Advice; students requiring Career guidance should request an interview via the Careers Lead to see the schools Independent Careers Guidance specialist.

-All year 11 students are attend a 1-1 guidance interview to discuss their options post 16;
+All year 11 students attend a 1-1 guidance interview to discuss their options post 16;